khaoniaomamuang/phalidpol.me/README.md

 You can also find me on 💼 [LinkedIn](https://www.linkedin.com/in/phalidpol/) and 👨‍💻 [GitHub](https://github.com/khaoniaomamuang).
 Feel free to connect with me on LinkedIn and look on GitHub!

+## Work Experience

+Although I don’t have any formal work experience yet, I have been focusing on my education and developing my skills in business management, economics, computer science and statistics. .
+During my studies, I have learned how to use quantitative analytics, statistical data analysis, programming and research methods to solve various business and scientific problems.
+I have also honed my presentation and communication skills through group projects and assignments.
+I am eager to apply what I have learned to a real-world setting and gain more hands-on experience.
+I am a fast learner who can adapt to different situations and challenges.
+I am also open-minded and willing to take feedback and guidance from others.
+I believe that I can bring value to your company with my passion, creativity, and analytical skills.

 ***

 # The Website